Surface Laptop Studio

-Surface Laptop Studio is a newly introduced product line by Microsoft at their Surface Event on September 22, 2021.
-It was announced by the company alongside the Surface Go 3 and Surface Pro 8, Surface Duo 2 and several Surface accessories.
+The Surface Laptop Studio is a 2-in-1 convertible laptop developed by Microsoft.
+It was announced by the company alongside the Surface Go 3 and Surface Pro 8, Surface Duo 2 and several Surface accessories at their Surface Event on September 22, 2021.
 The device is a new form factor featuring a dual-pivoting screen that flips into tablet mode.
-The laptop is powered by Windows 11 operating system.
+The laptop shipped with Windows 11.

-On 4 Feb, 2022, Microsoft announced the general availability for organisations across industries in the UAE of its Surface Laptop Studio and Surface Pro 8.
+On 4 February, 2022, Microsoft announced the general availability for organizations across industries in the UAE of its Surface Laptop Studio and Surface Pro 8.

+Microsoft announced its replacement, the Surface Laptop Studio 2 in September 2023.